bleonheart/Lilia/documentation/docs/meta/character.md

 Returns **true** only when the player's active weapon matches an item in their inventory and that item is equipped.

 The argument defaults to `true` and the method currently only checks for equipped items.
+Passing `false` currently still returns `false`.

 **Parameters**